snowplow-archive/snowplow.github.com/_posts/2016-03-03-snowplow-javascript-tracker-2.6.0-released-with-optimizely-and-augur-integration.md

 category: Releases
 ---

 We are excited to announce the release of version 2.6.0 of the [Snowplow JavaScript Tracker][release-260]!
-This release brings turnkey [Optimizely][optimizely] and [Augur.io][augur] integration, so you can automatically grab A/B testing data (from Optimizely) and device and user recognition data (from Augur) with the events you track with the Javascript tracker.
-In addition, we have rolled out support for enhanced ecommerce tracking, improved domain management and better handling of time!
+This release brings turnkey [Optimizely][optimizely] and [Augur.io][augur] integration, so you can automatically grab A/B testing data (from Optimizely) and device and user recognition data (from Augur) with the events you track with the JavaScript Tracker.

+In addition, we have rolled out support for Enhanced Ecommerce tracking, improved domain management and better handling of time!
 Read on to find out more...

 ![Optimizely and Augur logos][optimizely-augur-logos]